sourcegraph/handbook/content/departments/ce-support/support/process/support-workflow.md

 - **Purpose:** Provided to enterprise customers during trial (pre-sales) and converted to a support channel (post-sales) for ongoing communications via an easy, familiar method
 - **Those involved:** AE + CE + support > (Engineering) + Product
 - **Details:** Channels must be named with trial- or support- somewhere in the title to link to Zendesk.
 In some cases where the customer creates the channel in their Slack account, we need IT Tech Ops to set-up a special Zap.
 If a channel cannot be linked via automation, it is noted in our [Customer Exception list](customer-exceptions.md) and is manually triaged.
 Every new post in these channels automatically create a record in Zendesk via a Zapier integration (it does not create new tickets for every new comment in a thread).
 While that creates some noise, it also ensures nothing falls through the cracks and we are able to capture all conversations that happen and gather the associated data and insights -- plus, it’s easier to merge/delete in Zendesk than remember to manually send a Slack post to Zendesk.
 Our CEs are ultimately responsible for these channels and there is huge value-add for them to engage with customers here frequently.
 There is equal value in addressing customer questions/issues with reasonable responsiveness, and support is in a better position to do so.
 The special steps associated with these channels are outlined above.
-- _Important note_: CS does not join external Slack accounts except for if a strategic customer requires this; customers who are not able to join our Slack/connect their Slack to ours, can engage support via email.
+- **_Important note_: CS only supports slack channels that our support Agent can be added to.
+Customers who are not able to do so can engage support via support@sourcegraph.com.**

 ### #help channel in Community Slack account